Kinney Farmstead (Tay-e-he-Dah): Schmeling family

-In 1922 Heinrich "Henry" Carl Schmeling purchased the hotel and land from the Bliven brothers.
+In 1922 Heinrich "Henry" Carl Schmeling of Edgerton purchased the hotel and land from the Bliven brothers.
 Henry Schmeling immediately leased the property to Ollie "O.J."
 Shaul of Rockford, Illinois who ran it as a restaurant and hotel.
 Schmeling later platted 65 lots on the property to be placed for sale as summer cottages to rent and sell.
 The area that Schmeling sold to private developers was eventually developed into the Maple Beach subdivision of Newville.
 In 1931 Schmeling and his family moved into the farmhouse on the property.
 The Schmeling family eventually moved into the hotel in 1934 and used the upstairs rooms as their private residence.
 Meanwhile, the lower dining room was utilized as a tavern by Henry's son Carl, Carl named the tavern the Maple Beach Inn and ran the tavern for the remainder of the families ownership if the building.
-Henry C. Schmeling died on May 28, 1951 and willed the property to his family until it was sold in 1960.
+Henry C. Schmeling died on May 28, 1951, and willed the property to his family until it was sold in 1960.

 The Lake House Inn

 Wayne Hemmingway purchased the tavern and inn from the Schmeling family in 1960 for $48,000 (roughly $523,000 in 2024).
 Under Hemmingway's ownership he partnered with Robert W. Axcell and changed the name to The Lake House Inn.
-The Lake House Inn was added to the National Register of Historic Places on February 17, 1978 for its historical relationship with the area of Rock County, Wisconsin and its close association with the Ho-Chunk people who historically lived in the area of Lake Koshkonong.
+The Lake House Inn was added to the National Register of Historic Places on February 17, 1978, for its historical relationship with the area of Rock County, Wisconsin and its close association with the Ho-Chunk people who historically lived in the area of Lake Koshkonong.
 The building itself is listed as a unique example of 19th-century Greek Revival architecture and Italianate architecture within Rock County.

 The Axcell family owned and operated the Lake House Inn until 2016 when it was sold to LVW Properties.
 The property was eventually sold to Lori McGowan in 2022 following the COVID-19 pandemic who developed the property once again into a Supper Club.
 McGowan's additions include converting the Kinney farmhouse from a party room into a boutique and tasting room space.
 The supper club within the inn is currently owned and operated by Kerry Enger.

+2026 Fire

+On January 4, 2026, a fire broke out at the Lake House Inn.
+According to WKOW, WITI, and WMTV the fire was reported around 8:28pm and extinguished by 11:30pm.
+The fire devastated much of the historic structure of the Lake House Inn, the fire is considered a "total loss".
+The supper club was closed at the time of the fire, fire currently remains under investigation.